jamespjh/training-jan-17/mountains.md

-Some notes about tall mountains
+Some notes about tall mountains and lakes
 ==========================

 Here is a list of mountains: